Minnesota Paid Leave for Employers: Compliance, Coverage & Workforce Solutions

 Minnesota Paid Leave FAQs for Employers

-Beginning in January 2026, Minnesota will roll out a statewide paid leave program officially called Minnesota Paid Leave.
+Beginning in January 2026, Minnesota rolled out a statewide paid leave program officially called Minnesota Paid Leave.
 While this is the formal name used in the legislation, many employers, employees, and media outlets refer to it as Minnesota Paid Family and Medical Leave (PFML) because it provides wage replacement and job protection for both family-related and medical leave.

 All employers with at least one eligible employee working in Minnesota are covered.
 Employees qualify if they work at least 50% of their time in Minnesota or reside in Minnesota and perform some work in the state.